Skiddaw: Ascents

-Etymology
+Toponymy

 Early forms of the name from the include Skythou in c.1260 and Skydehow in 1247.
 According to Eilert Ekwall, Skiddaw's name is derived from the Old Norse elements skyti or skut + haugr meaning either "archer's hill" or "jutting crag hill".
 Diana Whaley likewise interprets it as "the mountain with the jutting crag", but also offers the alternative that the first element may be a personal name or Old Norse skítr 'dung, filth, shit'.
 Richard Coates suggests that "it is possible that a Cumbric solution is to be sought."